htoots/unity/README.md

 # Unity

-This repo contains our first and third project code in ICS0024
+This repo contains our first and third project code in ICS0024.

+## Authors
+Hannes toots - htoots

+Levent Alici - mealic

-## Setup
+## Setup (details in wiki)

 **Clone repo**